-Although Mýrdalsjökull is larger than Eyjafjallajökull and holds one of the largest and most active volcano in the country, Katla, Eyjafjallajökull has become more known in recent years because of the eruption in a much smaller volcano there in 2010.
+Although Mýrdalsjökull is larger than Eyjafjallajökull and holds one of the largest and most active volcanoes in the country, Katla, Eyjafjallajökull has become more known in recent years because of its 2010 eruption.

 Drangajökull glacier is situated in the Westfjords and is the fifth largest in the country.
 It is the only glacier in Iceland that has not decreased in size during the past few years and is also the only glacier that is entirely below 1000 metres.

 Photo from: Drangajökull Glacier Midnight Adventure

 It can be a little tricky to reach Drangajökull glacier since it's situated far north in the remote Westfjords, just a little south of the Hornstrandir Nature Reserve.
 However, there is both a Drangajökull Glacier Adventure, and a Drangajökull Glacier Midnight Adventure that you can go on during summertime to admire the midnight sun.

 Snæfellsjökull glacier is not one of the largest glaciers in Iceland, only the 13th largest - and sadly it is rapidly decreasing in size.

 It is nonetheless one of Iceland's most famous glaciers.
 It is situated on the tip of Snæfellsnes peninsula and can be seen from Reykjavík on a clear day, like a crown across the Faxaflói bay.

 The small glacier is the jewel of Snæfellsjökull National Park, one of three national parks in the country.
 Like many other glaciers in the country, Snæfellsjökull is also a volcano, a stratovolcano shaped like a cone.